 Brown Jazz Pub just across the street is a nice café with chill music, where you can enjoy a large variety of warm drinks and just relax.
 Boulevard Pub is a quiet little pub with nice music, serving a variety of local and imported special beers, as well as pub food (the burgers are quite tasty).
 Its almost twin brother, Berăria Nenea Iancu on Covaci 3, has a similar arrangement (small two-story house, with the bar at the first level and some more tables upstairs) and serves the same variety of beers, the difference being in the menu (you will find here some Romanian specialties, as well as tasty pizzas).

 La 100 de beri further down Covaci street is one of the two pubs in the old center famous for their huge beer variety and stock.
 You can try German beer, Belgian beer, British beer and a lot more.
-Recently, they also added more consistent items on their food menu (burgers, quesadilla), and you can eat here Fridays to Sundays.
+They also serve some food and snacks, but mostly during the weekend.

 Gabroveni street, parallel to Covaci street, is also home to a few interesting bars and restaurants.
 Right on the corner of the street you will find Gyros Thessaloniki, a Greek specialties fast food with decent food (but not as good as it used to be when they first opened it).
 Moving along on Gabroveni, you will find Fire Club, one of the most popular pubs in the old center, because of the small prices, the music (rock and similar) and the size (there are two pub rooms and a club room).
 The menu is varied (salads, sandwiches/hot dogs/burgers + fries, Italian pasta, grilled meat, pizza, etc) and the food comes in large sizes and with good prices (and it’s good food usually).
 Right in front of Fire Club there is a small street, Zarafi, which runs into Lipscani.
-It also has a few restaurants, of which I will point out The Elbow Room, because of the good food (especially the foccacia sandwiches with homemade chips, but also the pizzas and the rest of the food).
+It also has a few restaurants, of which I will point out The Elbow Room, because of the good food.
 In summer, it’s quite pleasant to eat outside.

 The left side of Franceză street is also packed with bars and restaurants.
 Oktoberfest Pub is a well known sports bar with good prices (it’s mostly a drinking place, the food list is basically made of sausages, fries and pickles :).